Emily Ratajkowski Flaunts Her Famous Body In Skimpy Halter Top, Poses Next To Her ‘Fat’ Friend On Instagram

 In the second picture, the pair seem to have a little fun.
 While Emily continues to exude professional cool as she stares down the photographer, Josh turns his head to check out Emily’s rocking body as he clutches his belly with both hands.

 In a somewhat cryptic caption which appears to allude to the differences — and similarities — between the two individuals, Emily Ratajkowski didn’t elaborate too much, letting the snapshots speak for themselves.
-Despite her brevity, her fans lavished over 40,000 likes and 100-plus comments in response to the two pictures in a matter of mere minutes.
+Despite her brevity, her fans lavished the pair of pictures with over 40,000 likes and 100-plus comments in a matter of minutes.

 “Thanos and Gamora,” one Marvel fan remarked, trying to draw a creative comparison.